mozzarellaV8/Foundations-Clustering/readme.md

 ![wine data](plots/winedata.png)

 First off we'll remove the first column of and then normalizing the data using `scale()`.
-This method takes the mean and standard deviation of each value and then normalizes each value by
+This method takes the mean and standard deviation of each value, and then normalizes each value by

 1. substrating the mean of all values from each value.
 2. dividing each value by the standard deviation of all values.